Iman-dorri/Synvoy/Document/Business_Plan.md

 - Experienced team
 - Clear path to profitability

-This business plan serves as a roadmap for TripLink's journey from concept to market leader, with clear milestones, financial projections, and success metrics to guide our growth and development.
+This business plan serves as a roadmap for Synvoy's journey from concept to market leader, with clear milestones, financial projections, and success metrics to guide our growth and development.